archethic-foundation/archethic-docs/technology/smart_contract/language.md

 # Smart Contract Language

-ArchEthic Blockchain defines a new smart contract language which was designed to resolve the issue of smart contracts:
+ARCHEthic Blockchain defines a new smart contract language which was designed to resolve the issue of smart contracts:
-- Expressivness
+- Expressiveness
 - Simplify
 - Security

-Along with the new features of ArchEthic Smart Contracts (triggers, conditions, actions), a new custom language is defined
+Along with the new features of ARCHEthic Smart Contracts (triggers, conditions, actions), a new custom language is defined

 ## Triggers/Actions